putto11262002/jimmodelai/docs/pm/product_feature_specifications.md

 ### Validation Strategy for this Component

-Before marking this component's artifact(s) as complete, I must perform the following validation checks:
+Before marking this component's artifact as complete, I must perform the following validation checks:

 - **Upstream Alignment Check:**